Discovering Your Style: How To Collect & Organize Your Design Inspiration With Intention

 Collect inspiration that is relatable to your real lifestyle not a fantasy one

-In summary KEEP IT RELEVANT is the key advice.
-If the Images you’re collecting have little relevance to your actual project or aren’t aligned with your lifestyle they’ll clutter your design vision instead of bringing more clarity.
-Treat this activity as visual research to help you find the design aesthetic you desire for you home so you move forward to that reality.
+In summary KEEPING IT RELEVANT is the key advice.
+If the Images you’re collecting have little relevance to your actual project or aren’t aligned with your lifestyle they’ll clutter your design vision instead of bringing clarity.
+Treat this activity as visual research to help you find the design aesthetic you desire and is appropriate for you home so you move forward to that reality.

 If you’re on Pinterest you can find me there too.
-I’ll be doing some needed reorganizing myself, adding a new series of style boards, and adding more to our Good Design resources and guides board in the coming months, so follow along if you don’t already.
+I’m in the process of doing some needed reorganizing myself, adding a new series of style boards, and adding more to our Good Design resources and guides board in the coming months.
+Follow along if you don’t already - and save the above image as a future link back to these tips.

 If you need help transforming your vision into the home you love or designing the kitchen or Bathroom your’ve been dreaming of, we have various level of design packages to get you there, learn more below.